taivokasper/opencopilot/README.md

 While setting up the minimal copilot is quick, easy and fun, adding knowledge base to your copilot unlocks a whole new experience.
 Read how to customize your Copilot from the [documentation](https://docs.opencopilot.dev/improve/customize-your-copilo), which covers:

-* Customizing your copilot by prompting
+* Customizing your copilot with prompting
 * Adding knowledge base
 * Automatic evaluation
 * Debugging LLM generation, retrieval, etc.